-Transitional Kindergarten: New Law in Effect this School Year
+Transitional Kindergarten: New Law in Effect

 For many years, the law has been that students must turn 5 on or before December 2 in order to attend Kindergarten.
 That law has changed.
 Over the next three years, that beginning date will be progressively earlier, as follows: